ForNeVeR/praefectus/Readme.md

 3. Repeated task functionality in Taskwarrior is a bit messy (in how it handles
    dates: e.g. `wait` date will move together with the new tasks, but the `scheduled` one won't).
-4. Taskwarrior offers very centralized way to manage the tasks.
+4. Taskwarrior offers a very centralized way to manage the tasks.
 If you have multiple devices, then you'll have to either use a file synchronization software to manage these or set up the Taskserver.
-5. Taskserver is extremely non-crossplatform, I wasn't able to run it on my computers at all.
+5. Taskserver is agressively non-crossplatform, I wasn't able to run it on my computers at all.
 6. Taskwarrior has no convention of task progress: you can't say to it that this task is 90% done so probably it'll take less time to finish it.